LaeeqtheDev/Sentinel-Biometric-Parking-System/README.md

 > Smart Parking Surveillance & Recognition System combining **License Plate Recognition (OCR)** and **Biometric (Face) Authentication** to automate vehicle access control.

-This is the implementation of the FYP titled *Biometric Parking System* (Project ID: Fall-2025-09).

 ---